Acute Tubular Necrosis

 |Copyright © Nucleus Medical Media, Inc.|

-- Lack of oxygen to kidney tissues from problems such as surgical complications or hemorrhage (heavy bleeding)
+- Lack of oxygen to kidney tissues from problems such as blood clots, surgical complications, severe dehydration, or heavy bleeding

 - Exposure to toxic materials such as antibiotics, x-ray dyes, or anesthetics

 - Low blood pressure